ActianCorp/sqlalchemy-ingres/README.testsuite.md

 ## Configuration Variations and Impact on Expected Results

 There are a variety of ways to execute SQLAlchemy tests with Actian databases.
-This section provides information to help understand expected results for various configurations
+This section provides information to help understand expected results for various configurations.

 The provided information is current for version 0.0.10 of the Ingres connector.